 This non-invasive, state-of-the-art technology uses sound waves to painlessly examine specific internal organs, primarily the heart and abdominal organs.
-A device called a transducer emits very high frequency sound waves into the animal’s body and measures when the waves bounce back.
+A transducer device emits very high-frequency sound waves into the animal’s body and measures when the waves bounce back.
 A computer interprets the pattern of sound reflection and creates either a still picture or a moving image on a monitor.
 Advantages to this procedure are that it is painless and requires no chemicals, radiation, or entry into the body.
-It is safe to use on delicate tissue like the retina, the spinal cord, and developing fetuses, making it especially useful technology for safe pregnancy exams.
+It is safe to use on delicate tissue like the retina, the spinal cord and developing fetuses, making it an especially useful technology for safe pregnancy exams.